-Requirement Evidence Collect evidence that the participant: was employed for the full outcome period worked at least 8 hours per week, on average Acceptable forms of evidence for paid employment include: copies of pay slips covering the entire outcome period of the claim signed and dated written statement or email from the employer or participant, including: name of the employer period covered by the statement statement about the hours of paid employment during the outcome period full name, phone number an email of person making the statement date the statement was made.
-Support provided to the participant File notes or other evidence showing: Support provided to the participant Relevant changes to the participant's circumstances and support needs.
+Requirement Evidence Collect evidence that the participant: • was employed for the full outcome period • worked at least 8 hours per week, on average Acceptable forms of evidence for paid employment include: copies of pay slips covering the entire outcome period of the claim signed and dated written statement or email from the employer or participant, including: name of the employer period covered by the statement statement about the hours of paid employment during the outcome period full name, phone number an email of person making the statement date the statement was made.
+Note: the use of digital signatures is acceptable Support provided to the participant File notes or other evidence showing: Support provided to the participant Relevant changes to the participant's circumstances and support needs.
 Any assistance that was purchased, including receipts and invoices.